JanHerca/urantiapedia/output/wikijs/en/article/Study_Group_Herald/Divorce_To_Do_or_Not_To_Do.md

 The study I did in my quiet time was wonderful, but I wanted to have interaction with other readers.
 I had met several people with whom I could discuss the concepts of _The Urantia Book_ in a fulfilling way and I wanted to be with them.

-The craving to study _The Urantia Book_ changed my life and $I$ eventually became more involved in a study group.
+The craving to study _The Urantia Book_ changed my life and I eventually became more involved in a study group.

 I met a man who was kind, intelligent, interesting and had a good background in religion.
 He knew the Bible well and liked reading _The Urantia Book_.
 You can imagine the consequences of this situation.